-- Build trust between different stakeholders involved in the adaptation process to secure their buy-in, and to enhance the likelihood of a project's long-term sustainability. - Establish partnerships and collaborate across sectors.
-A transdisciplinary team of stakeholders can add new perspectives on existing problems. - Capitalise on the capacities offered by women and youth.
+- Build trust among different stakeholders involved in the adaptation process to secure their buy-in, and to enhance the likelihood of a project's long-term sustainability. - Establish partnerships and collaborate across sectors.
+A transdisciplinary team of stakeholders can add new perspectives on existing problems. - Bring women and youth into the picture.
 They constitute a workforce with often untapped potential that can be used to catalyse adaptation activities. - Consider the knowledge, capacity and natural resources of local communities.
-Community- and ecosystem-based approaches are often more feasible and potentially more enduring than high-tech solutions.
-These kinds of solutions are often easier and more affordable for vulnerable and poor communities to maintain.
-Moreover, these approaches can transform people's perspectives about their environment and about their own potential capacity - by making them aware of the benefits of protecting and sustainably using their own resources, and by making them aware of the role they can play in this. - Think about adaptation as a learning opportunity.
+High-tech solutions do not always provide the answer.
+Community- and ecosystem-based approaches are often more affordable, easier to maintain, and, as a result, potentially more enduring.
+Moreover, these approaches can transform people's perspectives about their environment and about their own potential capacity by making them aware of the benefits of protecting and sustainably using their own resources, and by making them aware of the role they can play in this. - Think about adaptation as a learning opportunity.
 Couple adaptation and mitigation projects with education, training and awareness-raising programmes. - Build climate-resilient cities and infrastructure by integrating sustainable and innovative solutions into land-use planning.
 For instance, creating and maintaining green spaces reduces both the creation of 'heat islands' in cities, and the potential for flooding.
-At the same time, these green spaces provide spaces for recreation and urban farming.
+At the same time, these green spaces provide spaces for recreation and urban farming. - Share lessons and knowledge about (climate) risks, challenges and opportunities with similar projects to create synergies, and to avoid unnecessary duplication of effort.
+Actionable knowledge and measurable outcomes from projects should be shared with a wide array of constituents: governments at all levels, agencies, institutions, private companies, NGO's, researchers, community leaders, and residents who are struggling to adapt.

-- Share lessons and knowledge about (climate) risks, challenges and opportunities with similar projects to create synergies, and to avoid unnecessary duplication of effort.
-Actionable knowledge and measurable outcomes from projects should be shared with a wide array of constituents: governments at all levels, agencies, institutions, private companies, NGO's, researchers, community leaders, and residents who are struggling to adapt. - Capitalise on the potential of adaptation to lead to other benefits.
+- Capitalise on the potential of adaptation to lead to other benefits.
 A project that addresses one Sustainable Development Goal often has a cascade effect, addressing aspects of other, sometimes seemingly unrelated goals.
-The promise of adaptation along with other benefits, such as new businesses, new jobs, new community assets may be enough to give a project needed momentum and backing. - Institutional and policy development.
+The promise of adaptation along with other benefits, such as new businesses, new jobs, new community assets may be enough to give a project needed momentum and backing. - Look for ways to develop, leverage and enforce policies.
 Policies and regulations on national, regional and local levels are needed to ensure the long-term safety and sustainability of adaptation projects around Africa.
 Institutions, regional governments and municipalities benefit from the enforcement mechanisms that legislations and policies give them in pushing for adaptation action.